velvetroom/catban/README.md

 - Tasks
 - Events
 - Shopping lists
+- A party
 - Your life
-- etc

-Catban steps
+Steps
 - Create a board for each project
-- You have 3 columns: To do, In progress, Done; You can create more if needed.
+- You have 3 columns: To do, In progress, Done; Create more if needed.
-- Create cards for each task, the smaller the task the easier it is to track.
+- Add cards for each task, the smaller the task the easier it is to track.
 - Move your cards around the board reflecting their current status.
 - Track your progress.
 - Have a clear understanding of what is missing in your project.